Portage (software): Binary packages

 Gentoo does have a binary packaging format, which is a .tbz2 file (tar with bzip2 compression) with additional metadata.
 This feature enables the building of binary packages on one system (using Portage's buildpkg or quickpkg) followed by quick installation on compatible systems (with Portage's getbinpkg or emerge -K).
 See Portage Features in the Gentoo Linux Handbook for more information.

+Profiles

+Portage has a set of profiles for different use cases and host targets that tend to be versioned by upstream developers, which can change how Portage functions and deals with the system when it comes to its file system hierarchy, toolchain upgrades, libc and init systems.
+Profiles can also apply ebuild configurations, compiler flags, and masking in the world set.

 Masking

 Masking is how Gentoo determines which packages are suitable for a system.
 Ebuilds designed for different architectures or experimental software are usually masked in a manner which prevents a stable system from installing them without user intervention.

 Packages that generally just require some testing but will often work fine are said to be keyword masked (i.e. they are available for systems with an ACCEPT_KEYWORDS make.conf entry starting with the character ~, such as ~x86, ~amd64, ~ppc).
 An individual keyword masked package can be unmasked by adding a line with the full package name and keyword to some file within the /etc/portage/package.accept_keywords/ directory.
 Users can make subdirectories here as well, allowing for custom organization.
 For example, if a masked package had multiple masked dependencies, the user could make a directory with the name of the original masked package, and put all the mask files for the package and its dependencies in that directory.
 This scheme replaces the older scheme of having /etc/portage/package.accept_keywords as one text file.

 Packages with known problems or not considered mature enough to be candidates for stable are hard masked by one of the various package.mask files in /usr/portage/profiles, and such entries are generally accompanied by a comment from developers explaining the reason for the mask.